Motegi Circuit

 Mobility Resort Motegi (モビリティリゾートもてぎ) is a motorsport venue located in Motegi, Tochigi Prefecture, Japan.
-Originally Twin Ring Motegi (ツインリンクもてぎ), the venue's name came from the facility having two race tracks: a 2.493 km oval track and a 4.801 km road course.
+Originally Twin Ring Motegi (ツインリンクもてぎ), the venue's name came from the facility having two race tracks: a 2.493 km oval track (that is currently being demolished) and a 4.801 km road course.
 It was built in 1997 by Honda Motor Co., Ltd., as part of the company's effort to bring the Championship Auto Racing Teams series to Japan, helping to increase their knowledge of American open-wheel racing.
-The oval was last raced on in 2010 by the Indycar Series.
-On 1 March 2022, the name of the track was changed to Mobility Resort Motegi, coinciding with the 25th anniversary of the facility.
+The oval was last raced on in 2010 by the IndyCar Series.
+On March 1, 2022, the name of the track was changed to Mobility Resort Motegi, coinciding with the 25th anniversary of the facility.
+On May 13, 2026, demolition began of the speedway's oval.

 The road course's most notable event is the Japanese motorcycle Grand Prix which is currently held every year.
 The track also currently hosts rounds in the domestic Super Formula Championship and Super GT series each year.